-- The more time spent on social media, the more likely you are to be faced with cyber-bullying or other similar negative interactions.
+- The more time spent on social media, the more likely you will be faced with cyberbullying or other similar harmful interactions.

 It’s Making It Hard for Them to Sleep

-Young adults who spend a lot of time on social media or who check it frequently are more likely to suffer sleep disturbances compared to those individuals who use it less.
-Those participants who checked in on social media sites frequently throughout the week were three times more likely to suffer from sleep disturbances, while those who spent the most total time on social media had twice the risk of sleep disturbance.
-It seems that “obsessive checking” is more dangerous than total time spent on the sites.
-It could be that people choose to stay up late to interact on social media, or they could be so stimulated from their interactions that they have a hard time drifting off, or their circadian rhythms could be disrupted by the light from their devices…or maybe people who can’t sleep choose to log on to social media sites in the middle of the night.
+Young adults who spend a lot of time on social media or who frequently check it are more likely to suffer from sleep disturbances than those who use it less.
+Those participants who regularly checked in on social media sites throughout the week were three times more likely to suffer from sleep disturbances.
+In contrast, those who spent the most time on social media had twice the risk of sleep disturbance.
+It seems that “obsessive checking” is more dangerous than the total time spent on the sites.
+It could be that people choose to stay up late to interact on social media, or they could be so stimulated from their interactions that they have a hard time drifting off, or the light from their devices could disrupt their circadian rhythms.
+It’s also possible that people who can’t sleep log on to social media sites in the middle of the night.

 It’s Increasing the Likelihood of Their Having Eating and Body Image Issues

-Participants who spent the most time on social media throughout the day had 2.2 times the risk of reporting eating and body image concerns, and those individuals who most frequently check social media throughout the week had 2.6 times the risk.
-Obviously, if you’re going to post photos of yourself, you’re going to spend time taking or choosing one that makes you look like the best version of you, which can cause others to form unrealistic expectations for themselves.
+Participants who spent the most time on social media throughout the day had 2.2 times the risk of reporting eating and body image concerns.
+Those individuals who most frequently check social media throughout the week had 2.6 times the chance.
+If you’re going to post photos of yourself, you’re going to spend time taking or choosing one that makes you look like the best version of you, causing others to form unrealistic expectations for themselves.
 Also, people with eating and body image concerns seek each other out online.

 Internet addiction disorder is like pretty much every other addiction under the sun in some ways:

-- Internet addicts are obsessed with checking their social media pages and can think of little else when they are not able to check in for a period of time, and they have withdrawal symptoms when they don’t have access to the internet.
+- Internet addicts are obsessed with checking their social media pages and can think of little else when they are not able to check-in for some time, and they have withdrawal symptoms when they don’t have access to the internet.

 Let’s Be Real Here

-The best thing that we can do for ourselves and for others is to be honest about ourselves and our lives on social media – sometimes your weekends suck, sometimes you don’t really feel like celebrating a Holiday, and sometimes your hair looks like crap.
+The best thing that we can do for ourselves is, to be honest about our lives on social media – sometimes, your weekends suck.
+Sometimes you don’t feel like celebrating a Holiday, and sometimes your hair looks like crap.
 Sometimes all of these things happen simultaneously.
 Really.
-Also, your children aren’t perfect angels and your meals aren’t all photograph worthy.
+Also, your children aren’t perfect angels, and your meals aren’t all photograph worthy.
 Ladies, you do not walk around with fish lips and winged eyeliner all of the time.
-Sometimes, you actually close your mouth.
-Also, whether you’re a man or a woman, you’ve been angry, sad, and scared at some point in your life.
+Sometimes, you close your mouth.
+Whether you’re a man or a woman, you’ve been angry, sad, and scared at some point in your life.
 How do I know?
 Because you’re a human.
 Admit it.

 At least set some guidelines for yourself.
 You won’t browse social media sites while driving or when you’re in the bathroom, for example.
-Because…dangerous…and gross.
-Just gross.
 Maybe your first rule should be that you won’t post about how “blessed” you are while you’re in the middle of having sex.
 About 5% of people have checked Facebook while having sex.
-If that’s not a reason for divorce, I don’t know what is…in case you’re curious, 12% have actually answered a phone call and 10% have answered a text right in the middle of sex.
+If that’s not a reason for divorce, I don’t know what is.
+In case you’re curious, 12% have answered a phone call, and 10% have responded to a text right in the middle of sex.

-150 people in our social group (people that we would send a Christmas card to)
+- 150 people in our social group (people that we would send a Christmas card)